CQC highlights inequalities for people with mental health problems in hospital

 “We also know, and this is picked up in the findings, that much more needs to be done to coordinate and integrate the healthcare received by people with mental health problems.
 This principle is the basis of several recommendations in the Five Year Forward View and underlines why this plan is so important; services need to improve so that, regardless of your mental health background, you get the quality of care that you need.”

-For further information about the 2017 adult inpatient survey, including the national summary and the results for all 148 NHS trust that took part, visit the CQC website.
+For further information about the 2017 adult inpatient survey, including the national summary and the results for all 148 NHS trust that took part, visit the CQC website (the link to this external content on CQC website has expired).